-Curtis Nathaniel Smith is a recent graduate (DM, IU Jacobs School of Music, 2017) and an active concert music composer.
+Curtis Nathaniel Smith is a recent graduate (DM, IU Jacobs School of Music), concert music composer, program director, and arts administrator.
 His most recent work for symphony orchestra, E Pluribus, is a portrait of democracy whose orchestration “takes on a mythic and mystic nature that unfolds in intertwining fashion.”
 His music encompasses an amalgamation of styles ranging from rock to contemporary art music and has been described as scientific, explorative, lyrical, energetic, whimsical, and elegant.
 Other recent projects include Helix7, for percussion quartet, Hedron, for large chamber ensemble, “Kepang” (Braid) for carillon & gamelan, and “3:43.13,” a string quartet based on the mile world record (see video for a stopwatch-synchronized, live performance.)

-Curtis and his wife, Carly, live in Bloomington, Indiana and are the parents of twin (currently 3 1/2 year old) boys.
+Curtis and his wife, Carly, live in Flagstaff, Arizona, and are the proud parents of twin boys and a new baby girl.